Your New Intranet Starts Here

 According to Upwork’s Future Workforce Report, 36.2 million Americans will be working remotely by 2025.
 However, the spontaneous, informal chats that build connection are harder to replicate virtually.

-Today’s communication best practices support informal interaction, especially for remote teams.
+Today’s corporate communication best practices support informal interaction, especially for remote teams.
 Channels like #random or #timeout in Slack or your team chat provide space for casual conversation–from weekend plans to funny memes.

 Emojis, quizzes, and social walls help foster community and boost morale in hybrid workplaces.
 These virtual “water cooler” moments are more important than ever in preventing isolation and improving team cohesion.